ares-b/blog/_posts/2021-11-09-spark-core-concepts.md

 # Spark Execution Engine

 As we said earlier, the action triggers the evaluation of the transformations.
-In fact, it triggers construction of the Execution plan which will convert our code into the most optimized version before executing it.
+In fact, it triggers the construction of the Execution plan which will convert our code into the most optimized version before executing it.

 One thing to keep in mind is that, earlier we said that Spark does lazy evaluation.
 Indeed, it does but not for Execution plan.
-The code snippet below shows it.
+The code snippet below shows that.

 ```
 case class Car(brand : String , name : String, maxSpeed : Int)